Chief-Michael/Tsar-Plus/RecipeGuide.md

 ## Recipe Guide
 Recipes in this mod all require the use of an alchemy station.
 Enchantment items always follow the same pattern for recipes: Pure Tsar Elixir, "Item Type" Ingredient, "Modifier Type" Ingredient.
 For example, "Burning Tsar Resin" requires: [Pure Tsar Elixir, Copal, Seared Root] to produce.
+Copal, Petrified Wood, Gold Ingot, Tsar Stone, and Peacemaker Elixir have all been editted to include the "Ingredient Alch" tag.

 #### Ingredient Recipes